oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/generate-data-for-graph/generate_data_for_graph.md

   ![create tables for embeddings](images/create_tables_for_embedding.png "create tables for embeddings")

-  2. Run PL/SQL to create the vector chunks
+  2. Run PL/SQL below to create the vector chunks.

       Paste the PL/SQL: